Being A Boss Means Balancing Your Mental Health

 Choose a defined time frame within which you will work.
 When that time has passed, turn off your work phone or email notifications, as well as any other business communication channels.
 This time is yours to do with as you like, so make the most of it.

 But you should use these boundaries too.
 Apply them to emails out of work hours – unless you have an explicit agreement that both client and you will be available due to project constraints.
+Also don’t forget to step back and take a break where appropriate, perhaps refocusing using the power of the ABC please method.

 It’s not a stretch to say that many business owners want to be as productive as possible.
 And, downtime can feel like you are missing out on essential working hours.